FAQs (And Some Others)

 Going on retreat is a joyful thing for me – but I am an introvert, so I know that a time away on one’s own won’t appeal to everyone.
 The key is to find something that feeds your soul and helps you to take time out with God.

 I love leading retreats; it’s a privilege to go to lovely places and meet wonderful people as we seek God together.
-Here is my list of recommended retreat places in the UK (and a special one in Spain).
+Here is my list of recommended retreat places in the UK; if you’d like to join me, check out my speaking page for upcoming events.

 I’ve written a book and want to get it published.
 Can you help me?